iamsecretlyflash/AutoHelios/README.md

 # AutoHelios

+1) Download the HELIOS++ source library from https://github.com/3dgeo-heidelberg/helios.
+Follow the installation details on their webpage.
-Put the data generation script inside the helios-plusplus-win folder The data generation script inlcudes final_data_generation_for_bim.ipynb and utils.py
+2) Put the data generation notebook and utils.py file inside the HELIOS++ folder.
+3)

 Run the notebook file.
 It will ask you to enter the path to the 3D meshes.
 This part will generate the scene and store it inside data/scenes